Open Accessibility Menu

 • This examination is usually done on an outpatient basis.

-• You may find the face-down position uncomfortable, however, you should not have to maintain this position for very long.
+• You may find the face-down position uncomfortable; however, you should not have to maintain this position for very long.

 • A local anesthetic (pain-relieving medication) will be injected into the area on your back.
-You will feel a brief sting when local anesthetic is injected under the skin and you will feel slight pressure on your back as the spinal needle is inserted.
+You will feel a brief sting when the local anesthetic is injected under the skin, and you will feel slight pressure on your back as the spinal needle is inserted.
 Positioning the needle can occasionally cause a sharp pain.

 • The needle is advanced, usually under fluoroscopic guidance, until its tip is positioned within the subarachnoid space within the spinal canal, at which time a free slow flow of fluid is obtained.
+If requested by the referring medical provider, a small amount of cerebrospinal fluid may be withdrawn and sent for laboratory studies.

-• Again using the fluoroscope for guidance, the radiologist then slowly tilts the x-ray table allowing the contrast material to flow up or down within the subarachnoid space and to surround the nerve roots or the spinal cord.
+• Again, using the fluoroscope for guidance, the radiologist then slowly tilts the X-ray table allowing the contrast material to flow up or down within the subarachnoid space and to surround the nerve roots or the spinal cord.

 • The needle will be removed after the contrast has been injected.
 The area will be covered with a small bandage.

-• A myelography examination is usually completed within 60–90 minutes.
+• A myelography examination is usually completed within 60 — 90 minutes.
 A CT scan will add another 15 to 30 minutes to the total examination time.

 Locations